harrywang/mailman-on-aws/01-SES.md

     .

 Check your inbox for the email.
-If the message was not delivered, check your Junk box, and then check your system's mail log (typically `/var/log/maillog`) for errors.
+If the message was not delivered, check your Junk box, and then check your system's mail log (typically in `/var/log/` folder) for errors.

 ## Request a Sending Limit Increase